 Can I practice on an electronic keyboard?

-You can practice on an electronic keyboard for an initial time of taking the piano lessons.
+You can always practice on an electronic keyboard for an initial time of taking the piano lessons.
 But since I teach classical piano performance, I prefer my students to have and practice on an upright or grand piano.
 One of the main advantages of upright piano is that it brings that classical and natural sound to performance.
 Even if a keyboard has the same “weighted” keys as an upright piano and has other pros, it will never have the same beautiful sound that piano has.

 Will there be opportunities to perform?